Eğlenhoca: Architectural traditions

 A traditional house in Eğlenhoca has one or two stories.
 The walls of the lower story are built of yellowish-white rubble stones, with gaps filled by smaller stones and bits of brick or tile.
 The stones are bound with mud mortar to form walls 60-80 cm thick.
 The corners of the walls are shaped with somewhat larger and more-shaped rubble stones.
 Timber ties are also often used.
-The exterior walls of the upper story are similar to those of the lower story, but only 50-60 cm thick.
+The exterior walls of the upper story are similar to those of the lower story, but only 50–60 cm thick.
 The interior walls of the upper story are bağdadi work, that is, a timber frame with horizontal laths covered in a thick mixture of mud and straw.
-Roofs are timber frame, hipped or in a gable, and covered in lang|tr|alaturka "over and under" tiles.
+Roofs are timber frame, hipped or in a gable, and covered in alaturka "over and under" tiles.
 In 2019, 42% of buildings in the village were of traditional type, though some were in ruins.